alokiksingh1/PowerBI_Proj/README.md

-# PowerBI_Proj
+# PowerBi Project
-This is a PowerBI Project for the company named Atliq in India
+This is a PowerBi Project for the company named Atliq in India There is an SQL data file provided in this repository which is used to create the end result of the PowerBi Dashboard (.pbix file)

 ## Problem Statement :